Round One funding | Go to Round Two funding ↓

 11 - 13 May 2018, Culburra Beach

 Culburra Beach is a spiritual, creative and innovative hub in the Shoalhaven region and the Burradise Festival will celebrate the town’s beach, surf and coastal culture through a showcase of the very best locally-made talent, entertainment, arts, music, multicultural food, culture, products and produce.
-The Burradise Festival is designed to attract new and repeat visitors to Culburra Beach by providing them with a three day program of events and activities that everyone will enjoy across three community festival hub spaces.
-The festival has been curated based on visitor research and consultation to provide a unique event and visitation experience.
+The Burradise Festival is designed to attract new and repeat visitors to Culburra Beach by providing them with a three-day program of events and activities that everyone will enjoy across three community festival hub spaces.

 Bathurst Heritage Trades Trail